-- (1) the census tract has a median gross income under 80 percent of the area median, a poverty rate not less than 130 percent of the area poverty rate, and a median value for owner-occupied housing under the area median value; - (2) the census tract is located in a city with at least 50,000 people, a poverty rate of at least 150 percent of the area poverty rate, a median income under the area median, and a median home value under 80 percent of the area median value; or - (3) the census tract is located in a nonmetropolitan county and has a median income below the area median and has been designated by the NHIA credit agency under this clause.
-While there is a preference in the provision for tracts located in urban areas (cities with populations of 50,000 or more), 20 percent of a state's allocation may be spent on qualifying residence/projects in nonmetropolitan census tracts or rehabilitating affected residences in census tracts that have been declared disaster areas by the President in the past three years.
+(1) the census tract has a median gross income under 80 percent of the area median, a poverty rate not less than 130 percent of the area poverty rate, and a median value for owner-occupied housing under the area median value;

+(2) the census tract is located in a city with at least 50,000 people, a poverty rate of at least 150 percent of the area poverty rate, a median income under the area median, and a median home value under 80 percent of the area median value;

+(3) the census tract is located in a nonmetropolitan county and has a median income below the area median and has been designated by the NHIA credit agency under this clause; or

+(4) the census tract is not otherwise eligible and is located in a disaster area.

+While there is a preference in the provision for tracts located in urban areas (cities with populations of 50,000 or more), 20 percent (40 percent in the case of states where 45 percent of the population resides outside of metropolitan areas) of a state's allocation may be spent on qualifying residence/projects in nonmetropolitan census tracts or rehabilitating affected residences in census tracts that have been declared disaster areas by the President in the past three years.